betsalel-williamson/GenAIBusinessCardScanner/README.md

-# BusinessCardGenAI
+# GenAIBusinessCardScanner

 ## Overview

-BusinessCardGenAI is a project leveraging Dagster and dbt to extract information from business cards in PDF format.
+GenAIBusinessCardScanner is a project leveraging Dagster and dbt to extract information from business cards in PDF format.
 It processes these PDFs, uses a Generative AI model (Google Gemini) to interpret the card data, and structures this information into a CSV file suitable for import into other systems.

 Key features: